-- 5. Separate Facilities - a.
-Branch Campus - xii.
+- 5. Separate Facilities

+- a.
+Branch Campus

+- xii.
 Realignment of a Branch Campus(es): An accredited main school seeking to realign one or more currently approved branch campuses under that accredited main school must submit an Application for a Branch Realignment-Part I and an Application for a Branch Realignment-Part II with all required and supporting documentation.
 Approval of the realigned branch campus(es) within the scope of the accreditation of a main school will be granted only after all required information is submitted and the main school under which the branches are realigning with has appropriately demonstrated its ability to manage the branch campuses in compliance with accrediting standards.
-Any branch campus may not be realigned more than once in a 24 month period. - xii.xiii.
-Publication: Branch campuses are listed separately in Commission publications of accredited schools. - xiii. xiiii.
-Sustaining Fees: Dues for a branch campus are computed separately and on the same basis as for a main school.
+Any branch campus may not be realigned more than once in a 24-month period.